 There are so many options out there!

-I teach virtual assistants how to build WordPress websites without code in my course, Site Design Blueprint.
+I teach aspiring web designers how to build Webflow websites without code in my course Design + Grow with Webflow.
 If you want to go the Squarespace route, there are courses for that.
-Heck, even the Squarespace Website Templates we sell come with an entire Squarespace course teaching you how to build a whole website Yourself!
 Websites like Udemy and Skillshare offer hundreds of online courses on everything from starting an Etsy shop to learning to code.
 You can even learn a LOT on YouTube for free!